cosmic-horizon/QWOYN/modules.md

 ## thoughts

 - In game funds can be staked for staking rewards?
+Yes.
+Sagans will be put in banks and the interest from storing your sagans in the banks will provide the staking rewards/inflation.

 # nft marketplace